JJkun28/Profile/Project/Categorical Data Analysis/README.md

 # Occupational Risk of Byssinosis in Cotton Textile Workers

 This project investigates the relationship between workplace exposure and the respiratory disease **byssinosis** using real-world health and employment data.
-It was completed as part of **STA 138: Introduction to Biostatistics** at UC Davis.
+It was completed as part of **STA 138: Analysis of Categorical Data** at UC Davis.

 ## 📌 Project Summary